petersulyok/smfc/ARCHITECTURE.md

 overlaps BIOS/POST/kernel/systemd startup, so by the time `smfc` runs the gate typically only has to wait out the tail (~10–15 s observed).

+**Observed on real reboots (X11SCH-LN4F).** Two things differ from the `mc reset cold` capture and confirm why the gate keys on the *state* column only.
+First, the reading-column string varies by trigger: a real cold boot and a BIOS-change reboot both present the fans as **`disabled | ns`**, whereas `mc reset cold` shows **`no reading | ns`** — same `ns` state, different sibling string.
+Second, on both real reboots the command interface was already up when `smfc` started (no `rc != 0` phase at all), and only ~17 s of `disabled | ns` settling remained (three 5 s steps), because POST/boot had absorbed the rest.
+In every case the BMC came up already in `FULL` mode with both zones at 100%, so the conditional startup set (§8.1) correctly skipped the redundant write while the gate still absorbed the settling window and zone levels applied without a zone-1 clobber.

 **Two-condition gate.** `Ipmi.__init__` (Check 3) loops until **both** hold, sharing a single 180 s budget in 5 s steps: